-- 62. Depending on the structure of the asset, issuer-specific factors (such as the issuer's credit quality), issuance-specific factors (such as the maturity and size of the issuance), and institutional factors (such as whether the asset is traded in centralised markets or over the counter and whether it has a diversified investor base) can be important factors in determining the liquidity of asset classes and whether they will remain liquid in times of stress.
-Investors are more likely to regard an asset as a safe haven when the issuer's credit quality is high, the issuance is large, it is actively traded in organised markets, and it has a diversified investor base. - 63.
-Concentrations of particular securities should be avoided, as a market breakdown for these asset types could severely damage the institution's funding capacity.
+67. Depending on the structure of the asset, issuer-specific factors (such as the issuer's credit quality), issuance-specific factors (such as the maturity and size of the issuance), and institutional factors (such as whether the asset is traded in centralised markets or over the counter and whether it has a diversified investor base) can be important factors in determining the liquidity of asset classes and whether they will remain liquid in times of stress.
+Investors are more likely to regard an asset as a safe haven when the issuer's credit quality is high; the issuance is large; it is actively traded in organised markets and it has a diversified investor base.

+- 68. Concentrations of particular securities should be avoided, as a market breakdown for these asset types could severely damage the institution's funding capacity.
 Banks should seek to diversify, for example, by issuer, maturity, and currency.
 The need to diversify holdings of assets becomes greater as the liquidity of the asset becomes lower (as indicated by the above factors).
 For example, it is more important to diversify a portfolio of high-quality corporate bonds than a portfolio of high-quality government bonds.
 Attempts to liquidate large concentrated positions of less liquid assets could trigger illiquidity in the market itself, with declines in market prices (fire sales), which may force other institutions to take write-downs on similar assets that they hold.
-That in turn could weaken the liquidity position of other banks, prompting further asset sales and an evaporation of market liquidity, adversely affecting the financial system as a whole.

-- 64. Firms should seek to be active on a regular basis in each market in which they hold assets for liquidity purposes.
-Accessing the market regularly will help to reduce the potential stigma of firms' suddenly accessing markets, alerting other firms to the fact that they may be under liquidity pressure (in turn causing more investors to withdraw funds, thereby accentuating the liquidity pressure). - 65.In addition, as there may be legal or cross-border regulatory constraints that restrict firms' ability to use their buffer of liquid assets at particular times or for particular purposes, firms should also ensure that they are aware of the specific constraints that apply in particular jurisdictions. - 66.
-To use certain funding markets (e.g., repo or securitisation), banks need to have well-established platforms that allow them to raise more funds promptly.
+That, in turn, could weaken the liquidity position of other banks, prompting further asset sales and an evaporation of market liquidity, adversely affecting the financial system as a whole. - 69.
+Firms should seek to be active on a regular basis in each market in which they hold assets for liquidity purposes.
+Accessing the market regularly will help to reduce the potential stigma of firms suddenly accessing markets, alerting other firms to the fact that they may be under liquidity pressure (in turn, causing more investors to withdraw funds, thereby accentuating the liquidity pressure). - 70.In addition, as there may be legal or cross-border regulatory constraints that restrict firms' ability to use their buffer of liquid assets at particular times, or for particular purposes, firms should also ensure that they are aware of the specific constraints that apply in particular jurisdictions. - 71.To use certain funding markets (e.g., repo or securitisation), banks need to have well-established platforms that allow them to raise more funds promptly.
 Setting up arrangements from scratch typically requires significant due diligence and thus time.
-If such operational arrangements are not in place as a matter of normal business, rapid access in stressed times should not be relied upon. - 67.
-The specification of the liquidity buffer (type and amount of assets) should also be driven by the degree to which legal entities should be self-sufficient in terms of liquidity, taking into account intra-group dependencies and the extent to which liquidity should be allocated to different currencies because of potential disruptions in swap markets, etc.
+If such operational arrangements are not in place as a matter of normal business, rapid access in stressed times should not be relied upon.